OpenDroneMap/WebODM/slate/source/includes/reference/_processingnode.md

 hostname | string | Hostname/IP address
 port | int | Port
 api_version | string | Version of NodeODM currently running
-last_refreshed | string | Date and time this node was last seen online.
-This value is typically refreshed every 15-30 seconds and is used to decide whether a node is offline or not queue_count | int | Number of [Task](#task) items currently being processed/queued on this node. max_images | int | Optional maximum number of images this processing node can accept. null indicates no limit. available_options | JSON[] | JSON-encoded list of options that this node is capable of handling.
+odm_version | string | Version of ODM currently being used last_refreshed | string | Date and time this node was last seen online.
+This value is typically refreshed every 15-30 seconds and is used to decide whether a node is offline or not queue_count | int | Number of [Task](#task) items currently being processed/queued on this node. max_images | int | Optional maximum number of images this processing node can accept. null indicates no limit. label | string | Label for the node available_options | JSON[] | JSON-encoded list of options that this node is capable of handling.
 See [Available Options](#available-options) for more information